CristianWeiland/wav_files/vocal-warmup-generator/README.md

 # First setup:

 - Install dependencies with `npm install`
-- Setup a MySQL database and configure it in a file `database.json` in the server directory, similar to `database.json.example`.
+- Setup a MySQL database and configure it in a file `src/server/database.json` in the server directory, similar to `database.json.example`.
+- Create a new secret file, stored in `src/server/secret.js`, similar to `secret.js.example`.

 # VocalWarmupGenerator - UI